cooltronicpl/varnishcache/README.md

 ### Q: Which branch should I install for my Craft CMS?

-A: The versions since `2.6.0` is suitable for `3`, `4`, and `5.0.0.alpha`.
-Supporteed Craft CMS 3 & 4 since `2.5.0`, before that for Craft CMS 3.x it was used `craft3` branch with versions 1.x, whereas the 2.x branch is for Craft CMS 4.
+A: From plugin version `3.0` CraftCMS `5.x` is supported.
+Deprecated code is fixed for installation after `5.4` in `3.1` version of plugin.
+The versions since `2.6.0` is suitable for `3`, `4`, and `5.0.0-alpha`.
+For older releases Craft CMS 3 & 4 since `2.5.0`, before that for Craft CMS 3.x it was used `craft3` branch with versions 1.x, whereas the 2.x branch is for Craft CMS 4.
+Try to using newest version of plugin for your CraftCMS installation.

 ### Q: My Preloading CRON failed.
 What could be the reason?